Chart Color Schemes

 Brooklyn Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Brooklyn Park's population shows high cultural diversity, with 40.3% born overseas and 41.8% speaking a language other than English at home.
-Christianity is the predominant religion in Brooklyn Park, accounting for 43.7% of its population.
-Notably, the 'Other' category comprises 6.8%, compared to 3.1% across Greater Adelaide.
+Brooklyn Park has a high level of cultural diversity, with 40.3% of its population born overseas and 41.8% speaking a language other than English at home.
+Christianity is the predominant religion in Brooklyn Park, comprising 43.7% of its population.
+The 'Other' category is overrepresented in Brooklyn Park compared to Greater Adelaide, making up 6.8% versus the regional average of 1.8%.

 Frequently Asked Questions - Diversity